 Leica D-LUX Typ 109 versus Fujifilm X100T

 The Leica D-LUX (Typ 109) and the Fujifilm X100T are two digital cameras that were announced in September 2014.
-Both the D-LUX Typ 109 and the X100T are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an APS-C sensor.
+Both the D-LUX Typ 109 and the X100T are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an APS-C (X100T) sensor.
 The Leica has a resolution of 12.7 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica D-LUX Typ 109 and the Fujifilm X100T is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D-LUX Typ 109 – represents the basis or 100 percent across all the size and weight measures).